The Blount Liberal Arts Minor

-The Blount Liberal Arts Minor comprises a total of eight courses (20 hours: 6 three-hour seminars and 2 one-hour convocation lectures) over the course of the student’s time at the university.
+The Blount curriculum is comprised of a total of eight courses (20 hours: 6 three-hour seminars and 2 one-hour convocation lectures) over the course of the student’s time at the university.

 - First Year: 2 Foundations Seminars (6 hours) + 2 Convocations (2 hours)

 - Sophomore/Junior: 3 Elective Seminars over the two years (9 hours)

 - Senior: 1 Worldviews Capstone Seminar (3 hours)

 Students entering the program live in the Blount Living Learning Center and take four hours of courses each semester in classrooms located in that dormitory (yes you heard that right no more “it was raining really hard” excuses”).
 BUI 101 and BUI 102 are seminar classes in which students discuss the reading material in small groups of 15 or less.

 While the Blount first-year cohort’s curriculum changes every year here are some of their more prominent (or should I say infamous to the current students reading these authors?)

 - Virginia Woolf’s A Room of One’s Own

 - E.O.
 Wilson’s “The Serpent”

 In BUI 100, the entire first-year cohort gathers to listen to and question speakers who have come to speak specifically to Blount scholars.